 Al Hussein Mosque is perhaps best known for the fact that it is home to the world’s oldest complete manuscript of the Quran.
 It is also believed to house the head of Hussein, the grandson of the prophet Muhammad who was killed by the Umayyads in Iraq in 680.
 Today, Al Hussein Mosque is considered to be one of the holiest Islamic places in all of Egypt.

-Because of its religious significance and its ancient heritage, the mosque is often visited by foreign dignitaries and other Muslim pilgrims from around the world.
+Due to its religious significance and its ancient heritage, the mosque is often visited by foreign dignitaries and other Muslim pilgrims from around the world.
 Another fascinating feature of this mosque is the fact that one can see huge ornately decorated umbrellas at the front of the building.
 These were installed for two reasons: to provide much needed shade for people praying outside the mosque, and to provide some shelter from the rain during heavy downpours.
 Interestingly, the umbrellas are operated electronically, and are only opened when required.

 A Look at the Heritage of Al Hussein Mosque